manjunathcw/githubdemo/README.md

 # githubdemo
-this is a project about rendering media using media
+this is one repo to creating usage of github